Stabilizing the Splits through Minimax Decision Trees: Minimax decision trees for regression

 The goal of this section is to justify the exponential convergence under the cyclic MinimaxSplit rule.
 Assuming marginal non-atomicity, we show that up to universal constants and model mis-specification, the approximation error decays exponentially with rate $r^{k}$ for some explicit $r\in(0,1)$ that depends only on dimension $d$.

-We note here a crucial difference from the statistics literature that our analysis of the MinimaxSplit rule first focuses on \textit{general joint distributions} $(\bX,Y)$ on $\R^{d+1}$, where $\bX\in\R^{d}$ and $Y\in\R$.\footnote{This can be intuitively regarded as empirical measures with infinitely many samples.} Empirical measures are a special case.
+We note here that a crucial difference from the statistics literature is that our analysis of the MinimaxSplit rule first focuses on \textit{general joint distributions} $(\bX,Y)$ on $\R^{d+1}$, where $\bX\in\R^{d}$ and $Y\in\R$.\footnote{This can be intuitively regarded as empirical measures with infinitely many samples.} Empirical measures are a special case.
+Note that this does \textit{not} mean that our analysis is restricted to the noiseless case; see the setting in Section \ref{sec:empirical}.
 The class of joint distributions we consider will satisfy the following marginally atomless property.

 \begin{definition} Let $d\geq1$ and $\bX=(X_{1},\dots,X_{d})$ be an $\R^{d}$-valued random vector.
 We say that $\bX$ (or its law) is \textit{marginally atomless} if for any $j\in[d]$ and $x\in\R$, $\p(X_{j}=x)=0$. \end{definition}